European Union submarine internet cables: External network

-The EU is also highly connected to the United Kingdom (UK), as 23 undersea cables connect the two.
-In 2016, the EU lost a considerable number of connections because of Brexit, especially with North America.
-However, it does not represent a danger to EU connectivity, because there is a strong collaboration and the EU infrastructure remains able to do without the UK.
+The EU is also highly connected to the United Kingdom (UK), with 23 undersea cables linking the two.
+Although the EU lost a number of connections with North America following Brexit in 2016, it remains resilient due to strong collaboration and robust infrastructure independent of the UK.

 Internal network

-In May 2023, the EU has 39 undersea cables that connect Member States exclusively.
-3 are being installed (Digital E4, Eastern Light Sweden-Finland II, Ionian).
-These cables mostly connect Island States (such as Malta) or States around the Baltic Sea.
+As of May 2023, the EU had 39 undersea cables connecting Member States exclusively. with three more under installation (Digital E4, Eastern Light Sweden-Finland II, Ionian).
+These cables mostly connect island states such as Malta or countries bordering the Baltic Sea.